Kosmin/react-dataset/README.md

 # react-redux-dataset
-An opinionated paginated react table using the Redux implementation of the Flux Architecture using React Router for pagination
+An opinionated paginated react table using the Redux implementation of the Flux Architecture using React Router for pagination.
+This dataset is optimized for inline-editing using a variety of customizable and extendable columns.
+I have this working locally, but I'll be cleaning it up by Sep 2016.
+If you're at all interested in this, please reach out, I welcome all contributions!